micolous/dns-over-https-proxy/README.md

 * ...and repeat.

+### Breaking the loop with BIND

-BIND has configuration options that allow us to break the loop, at the expense of possibly leaking DNS queries to `dns.google.com`.
-This configurations uses Google Public DNS via the DNS protocol (unencrypted):
+BIND has configuration options that allow us to break the loop, at the expense of leaking DNS queries to `dns.google.com`.
+While an attacker (or your ISP) could intercept your requests to 8.8.8.8, `reqwests` (when used with a functional OpenSSL implementation, and reliable certificate chain) will fail in the event that your traffic has been redirected.

+This configuration uses Google Public DNS via the DNS protocol (unencrypted), and then forwards everything else to this program.

 ```
 // In local view / global zone config